dendritaDev/MobileClickerGame-Unity/README.md

 Playstore Link:

 ## Features
+  - Movement, Animation, Character(stats and Scriptable Object for persistance data container), Management of items, coins,        weapons and experience
+ -  Mostly OnDrawGizmos
   -Click to collect carrots and unlock upgrades.
   -Automatic clickers that produce carrots without manual input.
   -Smooth animations and polished gameplay achieved with a tweening library.